pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 - Issues specific to third-party add-ons or customer-developed code.
 - Consultation on administration, configuration, performance, or security.

 Upgrading from Solr v3.6 is currently outside the scope of support.
-Existing Solr v3.6 users should recreate configuration and indexing on a fresh installation of Pantheon Search with Solr 8 on a Drupal 8 or Drupal 9 site.
+Existing Solr v3.6 users should recreate configuration and indexing on a fresh installation of Pantheon Search with Solr 8 on Drupal 9 site.

 ## Troubleshooting Pantheon Search with Solr 8 for Drupal